freedomofpress/securedrop/docs/develop.md

 **Warning: for now, we do not recommend installing vagrant-cachier.** It destroys apt's state unless the VM's are always shutdown/rebooted with vagrant, which conflicts with the tasks in the Ansible playbooks.
 The instructions in Vagrantfile that would enable vagrant-cachier are currently commented out.

-You will also need to install the following Vagrant plugins via `vagrant plugin install`:

-* vagrant-hostmanager (1.5.0)

 ## Mac OS X

 First, install the requirements: